Put safety first

 It is important all forest users are familiar with and adhere to the signs used in forests.

 There are over 100 designated visitor sites in NSW State forests.
 These include picnic area, campgrounds and walking trails.
 These are generally signposted with signs like those shown below.

 Forest operations include timber harvesting, site preparation and road construction.
 A range of signs are used to restrict access to these areas and ensure public and worker safety while operations are underway.

 Signs used in the forest which restrict public access include the following:

 Signs used in the forest to indicate that additional awareness and safety precautions are required such as driving more slowly as work is being undertaken nearby and where heavy vehicles may be encountered include:

 You may also see signs that indicate how you can communicate with other vehicles on forest roads and in the area.

 Heavy vehicles can be encountered frequently in working State forests, especially in plantation areas where operations take place at night and on weekends in some areas.

-For further information on using forest roads safely including sharing the road with heavy vehicles visit the ‘visiting forests’ section of Forestry Corporation website.
+For further information on using forest roads safely including sharing the road with heavy vehicles visit the visiting forests section of this website.

 State forests available for recreational hunting will be signposted as follows.